mmoallemi99/moso-vue/README.md

 $ yarn run precommit  # Same as `yarn run lint`, however recommended best practice
 ```

 The usual workflow is to run `yarn run dev` while developing.
 Then run `yarn run build` and `yarn run generate` to build the app, where the scripts will generate a `~/dist`-folder.
 In this folder are all the files you'd upload to your host.
+If you, like me, host on [Netlify](https://netlify.com) you can check out [Nuxt's own docs](https://nuxtjs.org/faq/netlify-deployment) for information on how to deploy correctly.

 You can also run `yarn run build` and `yarn run start` on a dedicated server to run a node.js server.
 You will have to set up proxying to `localhost:3000` and point the webroot to `/dist/` for this to work.
 Some prefer this solution, and it will autogenerate the files if they're changed - ie. an ecommerce solution where the product stock changes all the time.
 However, since I prefer to generate a static page and host it on my webserver, I run `yarn run generate` and upload.
 It's all personal preference - I'm just briefly explaining the options here.